wosra/wosra/README.md

-# WOSRA 2023
+# WOSRA 2024
-Webpage for the workshop on 'Working towards Ontology-based Standards for Robotics and Automation (WOSRA)' - 2nd edition
+Webpage for the Workshop on Ontologies and Standards for Robotics and Automation (WOSRA)' - 3rd edition